 Jure Sanguinis is latin for “right of blood.”
 Claiming the right to Italian citizenship by descent means proving you have inherited the right to citizenship through your Italian-born ancestors.
 So who has the right to file for Italian citizenship and claim that beautiful maroon passport?

 Italian citizenship follows birth through the paternal line with no limit on the number of generations.
-On the material side only for individuals born after January 1, 2048 (more details in the video at the bottom of the post!)
+On the maternal side only for individuals born after January 1, 1948 (more details in the video at the bottom of the post!)

 In other words, technically if your great, great, great grandfather was born in Veneto then you already are Italian.
 However, if you were born in America, you’ll have some hoops to go jump through to make it official and gain your own Italian citizenship documentation including that Italian passport.